TheBoringDude/misc/README.md

 # Miscellaneous Files
-Just some random files I use in my daily life to make my life easier.
+Just some random files I use in my daily life to make it easier.